(Full time) 2022 start

 Overview

-You’ll gain a foundation in topics like systems programming and algorithms, as well as the basics of machine learning and knowledge representation.
-You’ll also choose from optional modules focusing on topics like image analysis or text analytics, or broaden your approach with topics like cloud computing.
+You’ll gain a foundation in topics like data science, as well as the basics of machine learning and knowledge representation.
+You’ll also choose from optional modules focusing on topics like image analysis or text analytics with the chance to broaden your approach with topics like cloud computing.

-You'll study in the Sir William Henry Bragg building, a brand-new development providing excellent facilities and teaching spaces for an outstanding student experience.
+- Study in the Sir William Henry Bragg building which provides excellent facilities and teaching spaces for an outstanding student experience.

 Course content

-In the first half of the year, you will study Core modules which will lay the foundations of the programme by giving you an understanding of the key topics of algorithms and systems programming, as well as the basic principles of automated reasoning, machine learning and how computers can be made to represent knowledge.
+In the first half of the year, you'll study core modules which will lay the foundations of the programme by giving you an understanding of the key topics of data science, cloud computing and machine learning.

 From there you’ll have the chance to tailor your studies to suit your own preferences.
-You’ll choose from a wide range of optional modules on diverse topics such as image analysis, cloud computing, semantic technologies and developing mobile apps.
+You’ll choose from a wide range of optional modules on diverse topics such as deep learning, knowledge representation, blockchain technologies, data mining and text analytics.

 In the second half of the year, over the summer months, you’ll also work on your research project.
 This gives you the chance to work as an integral part of one of our active research groups, focusing on a specialist topic in computer science and selecting the appropriate research methods.